Kalamazoo College

 Kalamazoo College is a private liberal arts college in Kalamazoo, Michigan.
-Founded in 1833 by Baptist ministers as the Michigan and Huron Institute, Kalamazoo is the oldest private college in the U.S. state of Michigan.
+Founded in 1833 by Baptist ministers as the Michigan and Huron Institute, Kalamazoo is the oldest private college in Michigan.
 From 1840 to 1850, the institute operated as the Kalamazoo Branch of the University of Michigan.
 After receiving its charter from the state in 1855, the institute changed its name to Kalamazoo College.

 Kalamazoo is a member of the Consortium of Liberal Arts Colleges (CLAC) and the Great Lakes Colleges Association.
 The college's sports teams are nicknamed the Hornets and compete in the NCAA Division III Michigan Intercollegiate Athletic Association.

 History

 Kalamazoo College was founded in 1833 by a group of Baptist ministers as the Michigan and Huron Institute.
 Its charter was granted on April 22, 1833, the first school chartered by the Legislative Council of the Territory of Michigan.
 Instruction at the Institute began in fall 1836.
 In 1837, the name of the fledgling college was changed to the Kalamazoo Literary Institute and school officials made their first attempt to secure recognition as a college from the state of Michigan.
 In 1838, however, the University of Michigan opened the Kalamazoo Branch of the University of Michigan, providing a local competitor to the Literary Institute.
 In 1840, the two schools merged, and from 1840 to 1850, the college operated as the Kalamazoo Branch of the University of Michigan.
 In 1850, the Kalamazoo Literary Institute name was restored and in 1855 the school finally received an educational charter from the State of Michigan; it was now officially a college.
 The school changed its name to Kalamazoo College.

 James Stone, the first president of Kalamazoo College, led the school from 1842 through 1863 and was responsible for instituting the high academic standards that allowed the college to receive its charter.
 Shortly after becoming president, Stone proposed the addition of a theological seminary to increase the supply of ministers in the region.
 With the support of the Baptist church, classes at the Kalamazoo Theological Seminary began in 1848 with 11 students.
 At the same time, the Female Department continued to expand under the watchful eye of Lucinda Hinsdale Stone.
 In 1845–46, almost half of the 90 students enrolled in Kalamazoo were women.
+Kalamazoo College also served as a pioneer in coed education, granting its first degree to a woman, Catherine V. Eldred, in 1870.